jorgegorka/svelte-router/README.md

 It keeps your routes organized in a single place.

-It's specially designed for Single Page Applications (SPA).
+It's designed for Single Page Applications (SPA).
 If you need Server Side Rendering then consider using [Sapper](https://sapper.svelte.dev/).

 ## Features